bmschmidt/bookwormBlog/posts/2015-03-24-new-formats.markdown

 // Stamp the SVG with the chart that you want. newBookworm(svg);

+//If you change the query object, you can refresh the plot with: newBookworm.updatePlot()
 ```

 If you want to build a robust, powerful visualization and you know
-some javascript, this provides a relatively easy way to do so without even knowing D3 at all.^[Although D3 must be loaded, the only actually D3 you have to do is a single line like `d3.select("#my-svg")`; exactly the same selector format as in jQuery, just slightly more verbose.]
+some javascript, this provides a relatively easy way to do so without even knowing D3 at all.^[Although D3 must be loaded, the only actually D3 you have to do is a single line like `d3.select("#my-svg")`; exactly the same selector format as in jQuery, just slightly more verbose.
+If this bothers anyone, I could also make it work on the raw DOM node or a jQuery selector; but in most cases, that will just be more complicated.]

 You can just dynamically manipulate the bookworm element's `query`
 object to create dynamic charts that are fully updateable with things like the